 Impact on large businesses (all businesses that are not small businesses below)

 Currently 19 large businesses in Lane County are required to hold federal Title V Operating Permits.
 There are also 101 large businesses that hold LRAPA Air Contaminant Discharge Permits.
 These permittees would be subject to the PM2.5 and GHG portions of the proposed rules.
-Additionally, proposed new facilities in Lane County that would be large sources of PM2.5 and GHG pollution would also be subject to the rules, but LRAPA lacks available information to project what new facilities may be proposed in the future.
+Additionally, proposed new facilities in Lane County that would be large sources of PM2.5 and GHG pollution would also be subject to the rules, but DEQ lacks available information to project what new facilities may be proposed in the future.

-PM2.5 New Source Review/Prevention of Significant Deterioration, GHG PSD and GHG Title V: LRAPA anticipates that there will be a negative fiscal and economic impact on these sources because they will be required to make an initial estimate of PM2.5 and GHG emissions at time of permit renewal or modification so LRAPA can incorporate emission levels into permits.
+PM2.5 New Source Review/Prevention of Significant Deterioration, GHG PSD and GHG Title V: DEQ anticipates that there will be a negative fiscal and economic impact on these sources because they will be required to make an initial estimate of PM2.5 and GHG emissions at time of permit renewal or modification so LRAPA can incorporate emission levels into permits.
 These businesses also have the option of assuming that PM2.5 emissions are the same as PM10 emissions (already included in their permits), eliminating any additional costs for reporting, recordkeeping or other administrative activities.
 GHG emissions can be estimated using a process similar to their GHG reporting requirements.
 The cost of these requirements varies by each business and LRAPA lacks available information sufficient to accurately estimate these costs.

-LRAPA anticipates that there will be a negative fiscal and economic impact on new sources and existing sources if they make a modification to their facility that would trigger New Source Review or Prevention of Significant Deterioration.
+DEQ anticipates that there will be a negative fiscal and economic impact on new sources and existing sources if they make a modification to their facility that would trigger New Source Review or Prevention of Significant Deterioration.
 Additional costs could be incurred if the business had to add control equipment to meet control technology requirements.
 Businesses are also required to perform computer modeling to ensure that the health standards are met and air quality in wilderness areas is not degraded.
 Most of the costs are the result of federal requirements and do not change as a result of adding PM2.5 and GHGs to the list of regulated pollutants.
-Additionally, NSR and PSD is a case-by-case analysis, and because the type of pollution controls and computer modeling varies for each case, LRAPA lacks available information to accurately estimate those costs.
-However, LRAPA acknowledges that the cost impact of NSR/PSD is typically significant.
+Additionally, NSR and PSD is a case-by-case analysis, and because the type of pollution controls and computer modeling varies for each case, DEQ lacks available information to accurately estimate those costs.
+However, DEQ acknowledges that the cost impact of NSR/PSD is typically significant.
 The application fee alone for this type of permit in Lane County is currently $46,922.

-Small Scale Renewable Energy Sources: LRAPA anticipates that there will be a positive economic impact for one or more small scale renewable energy sources because offsets are not available for sources that are located in remote parts of the nonattainment area.
+Small Scale Renewable Energy Sources: DEQ anticipates that there will be a positive economic impact for one or more small scale renewable energy sources because offsets are not available for sources that are located in remote parts of the nonattainment area.
 Getting offsets elsewhere in the nonattainment area also benefits air quality since the offsets will come from near where the highest ambient concentrations are located.

 Impact on small businesses (those with 50 or fewer employees) ORS 183.336